 While apartments have plenty of pros, they do come with several disadvantages too:

 Apartments often have fewer bedrooms than houses while communal living spaces, bathrooms, and kitchens also tend to be more compact in apartments.
 Depending on where you live now, this might mean you don’t have room for all your current furniture.
 You’re also unlikely to have a spare room or guest room so you may need to consider space-saving options such as a sofa bed in the living room.

 In an apartment, your neighbours are literally living on top of you, as well as underneath you and next to you.
 Even if your neighbours aren’t especially noisy, there’s a good chance you’ll hear banging, arguments, and loud music, especially in summer when you’ve all got your windows open.

 Aside from the nuisance of your neighbours’ noise, apartment living can also mean unexpected issues with everything from where to hang your washing to unappealing cooking smells entering your apartment.

 With less indoor space, little to no outdoor space, and neighbours in close proximity, living in an apartment doesn’t give you the same freedom as a house does to enjoy certain hobbies or make as much noise as you want.
 Also, for example, if you want to change your lifestyle and switch to working from home or start a family, it’s not as easy to do when space is limited.

-Wherever you stand on the house vs apartment debate, it’s clear that there are a lot of renting house advantages that could easily sway your decision.
+Wherever you stand on the house vs apartment debate, it’s clear that renting a house has better flexibility.
 But, if convenience and price are more important to you than factors such as space and privacy, renting an apartment is likely to be the best choice.

-For more information on house and apartment rentals, feel free to contact us today!
+For more information on renting a house or apartment, we encourage you to contact us today!